prysmaticlabs/documentation/website/docs/getting-started.md

 ---
 id: getting-started
-title:  Welcome to Prysm Documentation
+title:  Prysm documentation - table of contents
-sidebar_label: Welcome!
+sidebar_label: Table of contents
 ---

 [Prysm](https://github.com/prysmaticlabs/prysm) is an [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) client written in [Go](https://golang.org).
 You can use Prysm to participate in Ethereum's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [32 ETH to stake](https://ethereum.org/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-prysm).

-The following index of pages provides a descriptive overview of Prysm's documentation:
+The following table of contents provides a descriptive overview of Prysm's documentation:

 <div class='panel'>
 <a href='../install/install-with-script'>Quickstart: Run a Node and Stake ETH using Prysm</a>